watkins-joe/core-python/02-getting-started/notes.md

 $ corepy %
 ```

-since python 3.3, python also supports the use of the shebang to make python scripts directly executable with the correct version of the python interpreter, even to t he extent that shebands look like they should only work on UNIX-like system will work as expected on Windows
+since python 3.3, python also supports the use of the shebang to make python scripts directly executable with the correct version of the python interpreter, even to the extent that shebangs look like they should only work on UNIX-like system will work as expected on Windows

 this works because Windows python distribution now uses a program called `Pylauncher`.
 Pylauncher, the executable for which is simply called `py.exe` will parse the shebang and locate the appropriate version of python